Results tagged ‘ november 28 ’

 When Goose Gossage left in 1984, New York needed a closer and they turned to Righetti.
 His biggest apprehension about going to the bullpen was that he sometimes struggled with his control and had a tendency to give up walks in streaks, a nightmare situation for a closer.
 As it turned out, Righetti made the transition from starter to stopper smoothly.
 He set the AL record, since broken, for most saves in a season in 1986, with 46.
 When he left New York to sign a free agent contract with San Francisco after the 1990 season, he was the Yankees all-time saves leader with 224.

 Unfortunately for Rags, 1981 would be the last postseason appearance for New York for the next fourteen years.
 After he retired in 1994, he got into coaching and eventually landed the pitching coach position with the San Francisco Giants.
-He’s now won two rings in that role and is getting much deserved praise for his ability to get the most out of the Giant rotation and bullpen, despite injuries to key members of his staff and significant performance slumps by others.
+He’s now won three rings in that role and is getting much deserved praise for his ability to get the most out of the Giant rotation and bullpen, despite injuries to key members of his staff and significant performance slumps by others.
 Dave was born in San Jose, CA on November 28, 1958.

 |NYY (11 yrs)||74||61||.548||3.11||522||76||379||13||2||224||1136.2||999||448||393||65||473||940||1.295|

 |SFG (3 yrs)||5||15||.250||4.61||166||4||87||0||0||28||197.1||201||107||101||19||81||129||1.429|

 |CHW (1 yr)||3||2||.600||4.20||10||9||1||0||0||0||49.1||65||24||23||6||18||29||1.682|

 |TOR (1 yr)||0||1||.000||6.75||13||0||6||0||0||0||13.1||9||10||10||2||10||10||1.425|